homer0/jsdoc-ts-utils/README.md

 ### Repository hooks

-I use [husky](https://yarnpkg.com/package/husky) to automatically install the repository hooks so the code will be tested and linted before any commit and the dependencies updated after every merge.
+I use [`husky`](https://yarnpkg.com/package/husky) to automatically install the repository hooks so the code will be tested and linted before any commit and the dependencies updated after every merge.

 The configuration is on the `husky` property of the `package.json` and the hooks' files are on `./utils/hooks`.

 #### Commits convention

-I use [conventional commits](https://www.conventionalcommits.org) with [commitizen](https://yarnpkg.com/package/commitizen) in order to support semantic releases.
+I use [conventional commits](https://www.conventionalcommits.org) with [`commitizen`](https://yarnpkg.com/package/commitizen) in order to support semantic releases.
 The one that sets it up is actually husky, that installs a script that runs commitizen on the `git commit` command.

 The hook for this is on `./utils/hooks/prepare-commit-msg` and the configuration for comitizen is on the `config.commitizen` property of the `package.json`.

+### Releases

+I use [`semantic-release`](https://yarnpkg.com/package/semantic-release) and a GitHub action to automatically release on NPM everything that gets merged to master.

+The configuration for `semantic-release` is on `./releaserc` and the workflow for the release is on `./.github/workflow/release.yml`.

 ### Testing